-The school is well resourced with a colourful extensive library that is also home to our two reading rabbits, Nibbles and Cupcake (named by the children).
+The school is well resourced with a colourful, extensive library that is also home to our two reading rabbits, Nibbles and Cupcake (named by the children).
 We also have wireless IT capability with laptops, tablets and netbooks available for the children’s use.

 We are linked very closely to Christ Church in Stoke Road.
-Father Andy regularly visits the school to deliver Collective Worship for year groups and whole school.
+Reverend Ray regularly visits the school to deliver Collective Worship for year groups and whole school.
 We have strong Christian ethos values and these are practiced every day throughout school via learning and play.
 We have weekly awards for children who show our values throughout lunchtime and in the dinner hall and for children who attend our Early Birds and Tea Timers clubs.
 You can read more about our school ethos values and learning behaviours here.

 There is a strong commitment for excellence in the arts and sports at Newtown.
 We encourage participation in a wide range of sporting activities.
 We have a long standing relationship with Planet Education, a provider of Physical Education and coaching.
 Planet Education deliver some of our PE lessons, provide sport at lunchtime and for our after school extra-curricular activities.

 Our choir is led by Mrs Martin, Year 6 class teacher.
 The choir meet once a week after school and participate in public singing at the school fairs and Christmas concerts.
 We also encourage musical learning via Rock Steady, an external company who come in to deliver fun music learning with instruments such as drums, guitar and keyboard.
 The group regularly put on end of term concerts to parents to showcase their learning throughout the term.